Sign Up

 Financial Assessment: He reports no financial issues.

-Coping Skills: He reports limited stress in his life and reports he copes with stress well.
+Coping Skills: He reports limited stress and copes with stress well.

 Interests and Abilities: He reports that his favorite activities are spending time with family and reading.

 The patient's functional ability was of slight concern.
-The patient can generally care for himself independently, but there has been a 5-pound weight loss over the last three months without a known cause.
+He can generally care for himself independently, but there has been a 5-pound weight loss over the last three months without a known cause.
 There have been multiple problems with bills being paid late, and the patient has received many calls from creditors.
 He has had some problems preparing meals for himself.
-Of greatest concern to the daughter was that the patient got lost coming home from the mall last week that he has been going to for over 20 years.
+Of greatest concern to the daughter was that the patient got lost coming home from the mall last week, which he has been going to for over 20 years.

-His cognition or knowledge was tested with the Mini-Mental State Exam, in which the patient scored 24.
+His cognition or knowledge was tested with the MMSE, in which the patient scored 24.

 Based on the psychosocial assessment, it is determined that the patient has some dementing illness.
-The medical doctor diagnoses Alzheimer's disease.
+The medical doctor diagnosed Alzheimer's disease.
 Given self-care problems, the patient will be moved to an assisted living facility with part-time nursing care.
 The assisted living facility will monitor the patient closely to meet all self-care needs.
-Moving to a long-term care nursing facility will be considered if self-care needs are not met.
+Moving to a long-term care nursing facility will be considered if self-care needs are unmet.

 Conclusion

 The psychosocial assessment starts with a general psychosocial history and concludes with a mental status examination.
-The psychosocial assessment allows the nurse to pick up on many psychological or social issues that can significantly improve the patient's quality of life with proper intervention.
-To provide optimal patient care, the nurse needs to know how to perform a good psychosocial assessment and when to refer to another healthcare provider.
+The psychosocial assessment allows the nurse to pick up on many psychological or social issues that, if addressed, can significantly improve the patient's quality of life with proper intervention.
+To provide optimal patient care, the nurse must know how to perform a good psychosocial assessment and when to refer to another healthcare provider.

 Select one of the following methods to complete this course.